TomArcher/technical-blog/content/posts/how-large-language-models-tokenize-text/index.md

 +++
 date = '2025-11-11T06:00:00-07:00'
 draft = false
-title = "How Large Language Models Tokenize Text: Why Words Aren't What You Think" subtitle = "Understanding how LLMs break language into pieces—and why it matters more than you realize" categories = ["AI & The Mathematics of Language"] tags = ["AI", "tokenization", "LLMs", "transformers", "NLP"]
+title = "How Large Language Models (LLMs) Tokenize Text: Why Words Aren't What You Think" subtitle = "Understanding how LLMs break language into pieces—and why it matters more than you realize" categories = ["AI & The Mathematics of Language"] tags = ["AI", "tokenization", "LLMs", "transformers", "NLP"]